erezushi/PokeErez.com-Placeholder/api/game/README.md

 ```

 The source would automatically connect to your game and display a message whenever a game is running, and whenever someone makes a guess.

+Additionally, you can use the announcer in Always On mode by adding `&alwaysOn=true` to the Browser Source URL, which would display a message even when a game is not running, letting people know they can start one.